tdaylan/pcat/docs/index.rst

     :type strgbinsener: str

-    :param asscmetrtype: Type of metric used to associate the sample catalogs with the reference catalog
+    :param asscmetrtype: Type of metric used to associate the sample catalogs with the reference element

     :type asscmetrtype: str